callumacrae/lynx.io/articles/socketio-introduction.md

 You might have noticed that this event was placed **into** the previous event.
 Why?
 If it was just another function itself, we would not have a client to listen to, meaning that the incoming messages would be lost.

-There is one exposed event
+There is one more exposed event:

 		io.sockets.on('connection', function(client) {
 			client.on('message', function(message) {